NosajGithub/data_cleaning_project/CodeBook.md

 This document describes the data and analysis for run_analysis.R.

 **Variables**
-A full description of the data, including variables, is available [here.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) Few new variables were created in this analysis.
+A full description of the data, including variables, is available in the README.txt and features_info.txt files available with the data [here.](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) Few new variables were created in this analysis.
 The final outputs are saved in tidyData and tidyData2.
 Descriptions can be found in-line with the code.

 **Data**
 The data comes from [this site.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)